Language Translator

 The word of God does not do evil it.
 Remember John 10:10 states.
 The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.

-I want you to that principalities in high places" is a phrase from Ephesians 6:12 in the Bible, which states, "For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places".
+I want you to know that principalities in high places" is a phrase from Ephesians 6:12 in the Bible, which states, "For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places".

 The reason for this post is for it to never happen again in the future.
 What they did in history affects people of color today.
 Note: This is not the way or character of God.